tsogkas/brainseg/README.md

 2. Clone my [utils](https://github.com/tsogkas/utils) and [matconvnet](https://github.com/tsogkas/matconvnet) repos.
 Install MatConvNet following the steps described [here](http://www.vlfeat.org/matconvnet/install/).

 3. Download the [IBSR dataset](https://www.nitrc.org/frs/?group_id=48).
-You will have to create a NITRC account, if you do not already have one. _NOTE:_ In our experiments we used cropped versions of the original volumes.
+You will have to create a NITRC account, if you do not already have one. _In our experiments we used cropped versions of the original volumes.
 We do not make that version of the data available to avoid copyright violation.
-If you want access to the cropped data, please send us an email.
+If you want access to the cropped data, please send us an email._

 4. Create a folder `brainseg/data` (this can be a symlink), place the downloaded file inside and extract it.
 This will result in a `brainseg/data/IBSR_nifti_stripped` directory.